 Caring for the underserved in East LA

-How AltaMed, a grassroots health clinic founded in 1969, Hispanic-Latino communities through the coronavirus
+How AltaMed, a grassroots health clinic founded in 1969, has helped Hispanic-Latino communities through the coronavirus

-In the above video, Zoila D. Escobar, Senior Vice President & Chief Administrative Officer and President of the AltaMed Foundation, shares how the staff and the patients adapted to serving community needs during the coronavirus, including finding new ways of delivering care and what this means to the community's recovery.
+In the above video, Zoila D. Escobar, senior vice president and chief administrative officer at AltaMed Health Services and president of the AltaMed Foundation, shares how the staff and the patients adapted to serving community needs during the coronavirus, including finding new ways of delivering care, and what this has meant to the community's recovery.

-Some 50 years after its founding, AltaMed remains true to its mission of providing care to underserved residents of Los Angeles and Orange Counties, most under-insured or uninsured.
-Now this federally qualified community health center sees some 350,000 patients a year at 52 locations, offering everything from pre-natal care to geriatrics.
+More than 50 years after its founding, AltaMed remains true to its mission of providing care to underserved residents of Los Angeles and Orange Counties, most under-insured or uninsured.
+Now this federally qualified community health center sees more than 300,000 patients a year at 61 locations, offering everything from pre-natal care to geriatrics.

 Originally published 7/13/2020